metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Export-FirewallRule.md

 Version: 1.02
 Build date: 2020/02/15

-Following modifications by metablaster August 2020:
+The Following modifications by metablaster August 2020:
 1.
 Applied formatting and code style according to project rules 2.